 - Monitor and analyze speaker performance in webinars, sales calls and job interviews.

-As the first milestone towards our Multimodal Emotion AI, we are making available a beta of the Emotion API for Speech.
+As the first milestone towards our Multimodal Emotion AI, we are running a closed beta of the Emotion API for Speech with select partners.

 How it Works